60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Discussion

 We attribute the gap between the predictions of \citet{Medford2020b} and our estimate footprint sub-sample to several factors.
-The cut on level 2 candidates removed 16.4\% of simulated microlensing event, and the three threshold cuts on level 3 candidates each removed 5\% of simulated events.
+The cut on level 2 candidates removed 16.4\% of simulated microlensing events, and the three threshold cuts on level 3 candidates each removed 5\% of the remaining simulated events.
 This accounts for missing 28\% of possibly observable events.
 The level 4 catalog are all candidates that are well fit by a microlensing model and the cuts applied to them are to get a sample of high quality events.
-Therefore the order of magnitude drop from 5,029 candidates to 669 candidates likely removes many true events.
+Therefore, the order of magnitude drop from 5,496 candidates to 950 candidates likely removes many true events.
 Strict requirements on the amount of observable data outside of the event removes long duration events from the final catalog.

 The level 2 and level 3 cuts retained 72\% of possible observable events.
-The 128 events we discovered is 26\% of the $\sim$500 predicted by \citet{Medford2020b}.
-We would have to assume that the level 4 cuts removed an additional 65\% of true events from our catalog to match these predictions.
-While this is possible, given that the level 4 cuts selected only the highest quality events from a list of possible microlensing candidates, the difference between our yields and the predictions does suggest notable incompleteness to our method.
-However \citet{Medford2020b} did not take into account the effect of gaps in the data due to either weather or seasonality.
-This likely makes the true number of microlensing events lower than their prediction.
+We selected a random 100 lightcurves from level 4.5 and visually inspected them and found 2\% that would have been characterized as ``clear microlensing," if they had passed to level 5.
+The 60 events we discovered are 12\% of the $\sim$500 predicted by \citet{Medford2020b}.
+We would have to assume that the cuts between level 3 and 4 removed an additional 81\% of true events from our catalog to match these predictions.
+While this is possible, given that the cuts between level 3 and 4 selected only the highest quality events from a list of possible microlensing candidates, the difference between our yields and the predictions suggests incompleteness to our method. \citet{Medford2020b} did not take into account the effect of gaps in the data due to either weather or seasonality.
+It also did not cut out events that did not have enough baseline and only required that the peak be in the survey rather than $t_0 \pm t_E$ being in the survey, which may cut out many true events.
+This makes the discovered number of microlensing events lower than their prediction.

 The lack of fainter sources in the level 6 catalog indicates that the ZTF limiting magnitude of 20.6 used in \citet{Medford2020b} may have been too large.
 This result also suggests that our pipeline selectively removed fainter stars with relatively larger photometric errors.
-This finding also points to the number of additional microlensing events that could be discovered if ZTF were reprocessed by combining subsequent observations into co-additions. \citet{Medford2020b} show the non-linear gains that are predicted to be achieve by this method, and our results corroborate that claim.
+This finding also points to the number of additional microlensing events that could be discovered if ZTF were reprocessed by combining subsequent observations into co-additions. \citet{Medford2020b} show the non-linear gains that are predicted to be achieved by this method, and our results corroborate that claim.